LDU-IIPLab/LDU-IIPLab.github.io/content/authors/孙庆硕/_index.md

 ---
 # Display name
-title: 孙庆硕
+title: Qingshuo Sun

 # Full Name (for SEO)
-first_name: 庆硕
+first_name: Qingshuo
-last_name: 孙
+last_name: Sun

 # Is this the primary user of the site?
 superuser: false